Separation Lawyers in Dorset

 For further information on separation and legal advice, please contact a member of our Family team.

 Before beginning the process of separation it is important that you are aware of all various options available to you from the outset.
 This way, you can choose the right way forward for you and your own situation.
 The options are set out below:

 It is important to consider the possibility of reconciliation.
-We can discuss this with you and put you in touch with recommended specialists and counsellors who can provide counselling, both for individuals and couples.
+This can be discussed with you and to put you in touch with recommended specialists and counsellors, who can provide counselling, both for individuals and couples.

 Going to Court